 If the payments are related to sundry invoices raised e.g. staff milk at Sainsbury's they are still given a unique payment reference but not matched to a requisition.
 In this case they are signed off by a senior person, Headteacher, senior leadership team member, business manager or Finance Director.

 A file with the statements, invoices / evidence of transaction and or signed sundry invoices are kept in a file for audit or review.
-Please NOTE that the current cards are provided by HSBC who issue statement by post after a period end and are not available to view or print on their websites.

 PURCHASING PROCEDURES